timmo001/home-panel/docs/docs/login.md

 ## Create Account

-On your first run of the app, you will be presented with an account creation screen:
+On your first run of the app, you will be presented with an account creation screen.

-![Create Account][account-creation]

 If you already have a user setup, click the `Already have an account?` button.